hamxiaoz/10x-developer/DevTools.md

 ## Network
 - filter the network by using `-domain:*.com`.
 See full list of filters by typing `-`.
 - How to capture network for new popup link?
 Go to `chrome://net-internals/#events`
+- See XHRs in console: settings -> console -> check 'Log XMLHttpRequests'.

 ## Console
 [Command Line API Reference for Chrome](https://developers.google.com/web/tools/chrome-devtools/debug/command-line/command-line-reference?hl=en)